DarkGhostHunter/FlowSdk/README.md

 header('Location: '. $paymentResponse->getUrl());
 ```

-Of course, you can do more than just payments.
+Of course, is always recommended to [RTFM](http://lmgtfy.com/?q=RTFM).
 [Refer to the Wiki](https://github.com/DarkGhostHunter/FlowSdk/wiki) to see how to use all the services in detail.

 ## Extending

 This package uses [Semantic Versioning](https://semver.org/).

 Just issue a PR (Pull Request) with good code quality and all tests passed (or add new ones) for new functionality, bugs, cleaning or whatever.

+## Examples

+If you're lost and what some kind of prototyping, or just want to know how a transaction process works, check the [`examples`](examples) directory.

 ## License